9 Best OKR Software for Microsoft Teams (2026)

 It handles OKRs, performance reviews, 1:1s, feedback, and recognition entirely within Teams and Outlook - without requiring users to open a separate application.

-It has become the primary destination for teams migrating away from Microsoft Viva Goals following its discontinuation in late 2025.
+And let's be honest, Teamflect has become the primary destination for companies migrating away from Microsoft's OKR software, Viva Goals, following its discontinuation in late 2025.

 Microsoft Teams features